-The location of the hazard pattern is coded as one of the following:
+The location of the hazard pattern is coded as one of the following.

 - Home

 - Other public property

 - Street

+- Farm/ranch

 - Industrial

+- School

 - Sports

-- School

-- Farm/ranch

 - Unknown

-The disposition of the injured person is coded as one of the following:
+The disposition of the injured person is coded as one of the following.

 - Transported and released

 - Hospitalized

 - Left prior to admission

 - Transferred to another facility

 - Held for observation